TPriime/ec2diff/README.md

 # ec2diff

-`ec2diff` is a command-line tool written in Go for comparing the state of AWS EC2 instances between two points in time or between two AWS accounts/regions.
+`ec2diff` is a command-line tool written in Go for comparing the state of AWS EC2 instances with terraform state or hcl file.
 It helps DevOps engineers and cloud administrators quickly identify changes in EC2 infrastructure, such as instance launches, terminations, or modifications.

 ## Features

-- List EC2 instances in a given AWS account/region.
-- Compare EC2 instance states between two snapshots or environments.
+- Compare EC2 instance states between aws and the give terraform state or hcl file.
 - Output differences in a human-readable format.
 - Supports filtering by tags, instance states, or other attributes.